equalitie/Caislean/doc/role-doc/letsencrypt.md

 This is available here: https://letsencrypt.org/repository/

-The Let's Encrypt role will only work on remote machines running Debian 8 (Jessie) or later.
-This is because the Let's Encrypt client is only available in Debian Testing (stretch).
+The Let's Encrypt role will only work on remote machines running Debian 8 (Jessie).
+This is because the Let's Encrypt client is not available on Debian 7 (Wheezy); it is however present in Jessie's backports repository.

-This role adds the "testing" repository to the remote machine.
-The role also specifies apt preferences to make sure software is installed from the stable repositories unless explicitly specified otherwise.

-This role won't work unless every domain listed in `websites` resolves to the IP address of the remote machine.
-This is because Let's Encrypt verifies that you control the domains for which you're requesting certificates by placing files in each virtual host's webroot and then checking that it can access those files from the domains in question.
+This role will not work unless every domain listed in `websites` resolves to the IP address of your server.
+This is because Let's Encrypt verifies that you control the domains for which you are requesting certificates by placing files in each virtual host's webroot and then checking that it can access those files from the domains in question.

 ## Prerequired roles